 We are involved in various legal actions and claims arising in the ordinary course of business, the most significant of which is Jack Freeman, et al. v.
-Great Lakes Energy Partners L.L.C., et al., a class-action suit filed in 2000 which is currently pending against Great Lakes and Range in the state court of Chautauqua County, New York.
+Great Lakes Energy Partners L.L.C., et al. This is a class-action suit filed in 2000 which is currently pending against Great Lakes and Range in the state court of Chautauqua County, New York.
 The plaintiffs are seeking to recover actual damages and expenses plus punitive damages based on allegations that we sold gas to affiliates and gas marketers at low prices, and that inappropriate post production expenses were used to reduce proceeds to the royalty owners, and that improper accounting was used for the royalty owners' share of gas.
 Management believes these allegations are without merit and will vigorously defend our position.
-We do not believe that this litigation will have a material adverse effect on our financial position or results of operations.
+During the third quarter of 2005, Pine Mountain Oil and Gas, Inc. et.al.v.
+Equitable Production Company, et. al. was filed in the District Court of Abingdon, West Virginia.
+Pine Mountain Oil and Gas, Inc., the plaintiff in this case and a wholly-owned subsidiary of Range, alleges breach of contract relating to certain gas gathering agreements.
+Range believes Equitable Production Company has taken deductions for gathering and transportation in excess of the fees provided by contract.
+For the nine months ended September 30, 2005, we believe up to \$2 million of excessive deductions have been made.
+However, support for the underlying deductions has not been provided by Equitable to Range in order to conduct its investigation of the charges.
+We believe the resolution of these proceedings will not have a material adverse effect on the consolidated financial position of Range.

-(9) STOCKHOLDERS' EQUITY
+(10) STOCKHOLDERS' EQUITY